jirenius/go-res/README.md

 ## Credits

-Inspiration on the API has been taken from [github.com/go-chi/chi](https://github.com/go-chi/chi), and will continue to do so when it is time to implement Middleware, sub-handlers, and mounting.
+Inspiration on the go-res API has been taken from [github.com/go-chi/chi](https://github.com/go-chi/chi), a great package when writing ordinary HTTP services, and will continue to do so when it is time to implement Middleware, sub-handlers, and mounting.

 ## Contributing